oqolarte/oblong/content/project/site.md

 This means that:
 - low-end and/or old computers with slow and/or outdated software can visit with little to no hassle on their end;
 - locations with poor internet connectivity can still browse the content;
-- I can also improve this site's accessibility by improving layout, among many other things;
+- improving accessibility is easier;
 - the site loads fast because of no tracking, no custom fonts; and,
 - no distractions.